New York attractions that are extraordinary

 Intrepid Sea, Air & Space Museum

-The technique is more your case?
+Are technology more your thing?
 Then you shouldn't miss the Intrepid Sea, Air & Space Museum.
 The museum is located on a former aircraft carrier.
-The USS Intrepid entered service in 1943 and was used during World War II.
-Not only is it a National Historic Landmark because of its past, it is also one of New York's most impressive attractions.
-In the meantime, however, the museum ship has found its final home on the banks of the Hudson River.
-It is dedicated to history, science and military service.
-It also keeps part of the past alive with its exhibits and exhibits.
-One of the New York City sights that many have already known but haven't seen.
+The USS Intrepid was commissioned in 1943 and served in World War II.
+Due to its past, it is not only a National Historic Landmark but also one of New York's most impressive attractions.
+The museum ship has now found its permanent home on the banks of the Hudson River.
+It is dedicated to history, science, and military service.
+Furthermore, with its exhibits and exhibitions, it keeps a part of the past alive.
+One of the New York City sights that many people already know about but have not yet seen.

 Intrepid Sea, Air & Space Museum